 When you feel like you’ve found a field to specialize in, keep your eyes open for a promotion.
 Udemy frequently has sales of up to 95% off all courses.

 Here are a few shortcuts to the best courses by topic:

 I’ve written a complete Udemy review you may want to check out, too.

 Codecademy is the first place many people use to start learning to code.
 You can sign up in less than a minute and start your first web development tutorial right away.

 Their browser-based learning environment is super easy to use since you don’t have to install any software on your computer.
 You will get instant feedback on your work, and it’s easy to spot any errors in your code.

 Codecademy has tons of free content you can use to get started.
 If you enjoy their tutorials, you can consider investing in a Pro plan, too.

-The Pro subscription will unlock the so-called career paths that are claimed to get you job-ready just by using this single learning resource.
-But more importantly, you will gain access to multiple projects you can build for your portfolio.
+The Pro subscription unlocks career paths that can get you job-ready just by using this single learning resource.
+But more importantly, you gain access to multiple real-world projects you can build for your portfolio.

 Say you want to become a web developer and get started right away.
 The Web Development Career Path is a great place to go from beginner to having a professional portfolio, ready to apply for your first junior web developer job.